 Haystack Book Talks

 Tucked away in the beautiful hills of northwestern Connecticut, Norfolk provides an intimate setting for this literary festival.
-Haystack Book Talks will facilitate engaging conversations with writers and thinkers from September 30 – October 2, 2022.
+Haystack Book Talks will facilitate engaging conversations with writers and thinkers from September 29 – October 1, 2023.
 This year’s festival requires advance registration for in-person attendees (limited number of seats).
-The event kicks off with a discussion with Robert Jones, Jr., bestselling author of the critically acclaimed novel The Prophets, a singular and stunning debut novel about the forbidden union between two enslaved young men on a Deep South plantation, the refuge they find in each other, and a betrayal that threatens their existence.
+The event kicks off with Ada Calhoun, author of Also a Poet; Frank O’Hara, My Father and Me and Priscilla Gilman, author of The Critics Daughter: A Memoir.
+In conversation with novelist and memoirist, Courtney Maum.

 Black Bear Americana Music Fest

-This exciting music outdoor festival, held at the Goshen Fairgrounds from October 7-9, 2022 includes 3 days of music by more than 35 performers on 4 stages.
-Hear favorite Folk, Indie, Soul, American Roots and Blues artists including favorites such as Rusted Root’s Michael Glabicki, The Slambovian Circus of Dreams, Adam Ezra Group, and Atlas Gray.
+This exciting music outdoor festival, held at the Goshen Fairgrounds from October 6-8, 2023 includes 3 days of music by more than 35 performers on 4 stages.
+Hear favorite Folk, Indie, Soul, American Roots and Blues artists including favorites such as Uprooted Band featuring Michael Glabicki of Rusted Root, The Slambovian Circus of Dreams, Alison Brown, Susan Werner, Adam Ezra Group, and Joe Crookston.

 Berkshire Botanical Garden